 Brain lesions: Causes, symptoms, treatments

-Brain lesions can be caused by injury, infection, exposure to certain chemicals, problems with the immune system, and more.
-Many times the cause is not known.
+A brain lesion is an area of tissue that has been damaged, for example, by injury, infection, exposure to certain chemicals, or problems with the immune system.
+In some cases the cause is not known.

 What symptoms might indicate a brain lesion?